McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 Both McAfee and Bitdefender are excellent antivirus packages that provide top-tier protection from malware and help secure your devices.

-If your focus is more on device security, McAfee is the better choice.
-With 100% malware detection rates for both new and known threats, McAfee provides consistently high-level protection.
-It’s surprisingly low-impact on your system too, considering the intensity and thoroughness of its scans.
+McAfee is the better choice if your focus is more on device security.
+It provides consistently high-level protection with 100% malware detection rates for both new and known threats.
+It’s surprisingly low-impact on your system, considering the intensity and thoroughness of its scans.

 While it’s slightly more expensive, McAfee provides better value since you can access all of its features no matter which plan you choose.
 Plus, you can try McAfee for yourself risk-free using its money-back guarantee.
 If you’re subscribed to auto-renewal, you get a full 60 days to test the service and get a refund.